 Wheal Jane Mine Gallery 2, this is the second page which looks at the surface remains of the mine.
-The majority of these were taken on my second visit in 1998.
+The majority of these were taken on my second visit in 1998 when I had the chance to walk around and really explore.
 Once again thanks to Paul Chesterfield for his help on the images.

 Wheal Jane Mine Mill